EYE ON BUSINESS: This week’s meetings | Peninsula Daily News

 • Port Angeles Rotary — Meetings at noon on Wednesdays at the student-run Wildcat Cafe at Lincoln School, 905 W. Ninth St., Port Angeles.

-This week, Brad Griffith, founder of LiteHouse Shelters, will discuss his plan to build backyard cabins in the community.
+This week features Richard Wildman, association director for Washington and Oregon of The Odyssey of the Mind.

 • Port Angeles Nor’Wester Rotary — Meeting in person at 7 a.m.
-Friday at Port Angeles Senior & Community Center, 328 E. Seventh St., Port Angeles.
+Friday at Port Angeles Senior & Community Center, 328 E. Seventh St. in Port Angeles.

+This week features Colleen Robinson, CEO of Habitat for Humanity of Clallam County.

 There is a $5 minimum charge by Joshua’s for those at the Kiwanis meeting who do not order lunch.